-The countries are small and pretty much any Balkan trip will involve at least one or two different countries.
+The Balkan countries are small and pretty much any trip to the Balkans will involve at least one or two different countries.
 When it comes to Balkan travel almost every one of the countries has its own currency.
-Besides Slovenia, Montenegro, and Kosovo every single country in the Balkans has their own unique currency which can create a serious headache for those who travel fast.
+Besides Slovenia, Montenegro, and Kosovo every single country in the operates with their own unique currency.
+Creating a serious headache for those who travel fast.
 It becomes very easy to lose track of what currency is worth.
-We suggest using the XE Currency app to make sure you don’t lose your current-cy mind.
+We suggest using the XE Currency app to make sure you don’t lose your marbles.

 Or at least that’s what some refer to the “Yugo” as.
 If you’re looking for a way to travel the Balkan region in style this is the way, at least the quintessential one.
 We personally find the car endearing, it’s cheap and serves its purpose.
 Just because it’s a metal box with a tiny engine doesn’t mean it has to be looked down on.
-It’s really hard to judge, though, I mean we had the Ford Pinto!
+It’s really hard to judge, though, I mean Americans had the Ford Pinto!
 Every car has a purpose!
 Equal car rights, please.

 The region is nothing short of stunning.
 There is so much variety to just the geographical terrain in the Balkans it’s hard to even describe them in short detail.
 Not to mention all of the Balkan’s history involved in each individual country.
 We’ve spent more time in the Balkans than any other region of Europe and still feel that we’ve only just scratched the surface.
 Don’t forget to pack a good travel camera for all the beauty.